Yelp – A Necessary Evil for Local SEO

 - … and a growing list of other software, directories and online services.

-Ignoring Yelp means that you are ignoring these and future platforms, which are collectively critical to SEO.
 Not to mention, you’re also ignoring the most visible review platform in the US currently.
 If you have a profile on Yelp, even with just a few reviews (or maybe even none), there’s nearly a 100% chance your Yelp profile will be on page 1 of Google when someone searches your law firm’s name.

 You’re Fighting a Losing Battle